Eli-J-Paris/LaunchM2W5Assessment/README.md

 ## Questions (10 Points Possible)

 1. In at least two sentences, how would you define what seed data is and why it's useful?
-(1 point possible)
+(1 point possible) Seed data is what a developer might put into a database intitally to test if the database works as expected.
+It allows the work out any bugs or issues that may arise without worring about loosing important data.
 1. Deleting a database column is a dangerous action, what might happen if you delete a column you didn't mean to?
-(1 point possible)
+(1 point possible) the first thing that could happen is that you would loose all data inside of that column. depending on whether or not that column was a foreign or primary key it could also mess up relationships between tables.
+Lastly depending on were you delete the column it could cause the application and database to become out of sync.
 1. Write out at least 3 steps to describe the process of adding a new column to your database using entity framework.
 (1 point possible)
+    First you will want to add a new property to the model you are trying to add the column to.
+After that's done you will want to navigate to the NuGet package manager console and add a migration with add-migration.
+Here you can enter in a name for the migration ideally the name of what you are adding.
+Lastly, you will want to run update-database to apply the newest snapshot to your database

 1. When I run `Update-Database`, which function in the migration is used `Up` or `Down`?
-(1 point possible)
+(1 point possible) the 'up' function is used
 1. When was Entity Framework Core version 7.0 released?
 As always, feel free to use google as a resource in answering this question.
-(1 point possible)
+(1 point possible) according to a post by Arthur Vickers on devblogs.microsoft.com EF Core 7.0 was released on November 8th, 2022
 1. True or False: When using Entity Framework to create database tables for a many-to-many relationship, you must create a class to represent the join table?
 Explain your answer.
-(1 point possible)
+(1 point possible) FALSE. while cretaing a class to act as a join table will work, it is not mandatory.
+Entity Framework has the ability to create a join table automatically using a list of the other class in both classes that you are trying to create a join table for

 1. Replace the ____________s with the code required to create the models required for the following entity relationship diagram.
 Don't worry about `Routeid` vs `RoutesId` and `Stopid` vs `StopsId`, either is fine.
 Also, no need to include the `terminus` column.
 (2 points possible)